 Income figures are intended as a guide only.

-Part-time, other flexible working arrangements and career breaks are possible.
+Part-time and other flexible working arrangements are possible.

-To practise as an occupational therapist you must be registered with the Health & Care Professions Council (HCPC).
+To practise as an occupational therapist in the UK you must be registered with the Health & Care Professions Council (HCPC).
 In order to register, you must successfully complete an HCPC-approved pre-registration occupational therapy programme at either undergraduate or postgraduate level.
 See the HCPC website for a list of approved courses.

-All occupational therapy programmes available in the UK are also currently accredited (or awaiting accreditation) by the College of Occupational Therapists.
+All occupational therapy programmes available in the UK are also currently accredited (or being re-accredited) by the COT.